-Every person has two upper canines and two lower canines, typically referred to as maxillary and mandibular canines.
-These teeth are also referred to as eye teeth, because of their position in your mouth.
+Every person has two upper canines and two lower canine teeth.
+They are typically referred to as maxillary and mandibular canines.
+These teeth are also referred to as eye teeth because of their position in your mouth.
 In most cases, these teeth fall into place around the age of 13.
-Unfortunately, sometimes they fail to erupt properly, and become impacted.
+Unfortunately, sometimes they fail to erupt properly and become impacted.
 This means that they cannot function properly and are blocked or stuck in some way.

 These teeth are vital to the function of your mouth, which is why it is important that you seek treatment if they are not erupting on their own.
-At Sacramento Surgical Arts, PC, we offer Sacramento oral surgery options to treat impacted canines.
+If you are evaluating cosmetic surgery centers to help with impacted canines, Sacramento Surgical Arts can help.
+Contact one of our experienced oral surgeons by calling 866.930.5837.

 - Closing gaps

-The causes for impacted canine teeth generally include extra teeth, unusual growths, and overcrowding.
-If you suspect that you have impacted canines, your Sacramento oral surgeon will likely conduct an examination and x-rays to determine their presence.
+If you suspect that you have impacted canines, your Sacramento oral surgeon will likely conduct an examination and X-rays to determine their presence.
 Once we have determined the cause of the impaction, we can offer you several different options for treatment, depending on your age and your overall dental health.
 Our goal is to take the least-invasive method possible in order to help with the eruption of the impacted teeth.

 How Do You Treat Impacted Canine Teeth?